Need to talk? Call 1800 882 436.

 • Seek help immediately if you are injured in your abdomen (tummy area).

-• Potential signs of a problem include bleeding from your vagina, severe abdominal pain, blurred vision, swelling and a bad headache that doesn't go away.
+• Signs of a potential problem include bleeding from your vagina, severe abdominal pain, blurred vision, swelling and a bad headache that doesn't go away with simple pain medicines.

 How can I tell if there is a problem with my pregnancy?

-Some of these symptoms may happen at different stages of your pregnancy, while others could occur at any time.
-Even if you are not sure, but think that something just 'doesn't feel right' with your or your baby's health, it's important to get it checked out.
+Some symptoms may happen at different stages of your pregnancy, while others could occur at any time.
+Even if you are not sure and think that something just 'doesn't feel right' with you or your baby's health, it’s best to get it checked by a health professional.

 Call your doctor or midwife straight away if: